-3) Have you had close contact (been within 6 feet, for approximately 15 minutes or more2) with an individual diagnosed with COVID-19 in the last 14 days or with someone who has been tested for COVID-19 and whose results are pending in the last 14?
+2) Have you had close contact (been within 6 feet, for approximately 15 minutes or more2), either at work, at home or in the community, with an individual diagnosed with COVID-19 in the last 14 days or with someone who has been tested for COVID-19 and whose results are pending in the last 14 days?

 B. Scheduled Visitors – Visitors who are scheduled to be on campus in a campus facility for more than 15 minutes must complete the visitor/vendor COVID-19 Screening and Reporting Tool prior to their arrival on campus.
 It is the responsibility of each department to ensure that its scheduled visitors have completed this tool and received clearance prior to their visit.
 Departments will advise their visitors to leave campus if they begin to experience symptoms of COVID-19 during their visit and notify the individual who invited them to campus.
 For purposes of this screening policy, ticket holders for University special and athletics events are not considered to be scheduled visitors; they will be required to accept and adhere to facility and University policies, procedures, and requirements for the specific event for entry and continued attendance at that specific event.
 For more information about Scheduled Visitors, click here.